 - Final tax liability or refund – This will let you know what your final Income Tax liability or refund is for the year

-How do you pay your tax bill?
+How to pay your tax bill in Ireland

 Your income tax liability can be paid online through ROS using a ROS debit instruction, or by a credit or debit card.
 Alternatively, you can send a cheque or bank draft directly to Revenue Commissioners, with details of taxes to be paid and your PPS number.
 However, this method is slowly being phased out in preference for online payments.